-In November 2023, the FASB issued ASU 2023-07, Segment Reporting - Improvements to Reportable Segment Disclosures (or ASU 2023-07).
+In November 2023, the Financial Accounting Standards Board (or FASB) issued Accounting Standards Update (or ASU) 2023-07, Segment Reporting - Improvements to Reportable Segment Disclosures (or ASU 2023-07).
 ASU 2023-07 introduced updates for how significant segment expense categories and amounts for each reportable segment are disclosed.
 A significant segment expense is defined as an expense that is:

-- · Significant to the segment, - · Regularly provided to or easily computed from information regularly provided to the chief operating decision maker (or CODM), and - Included in the reported measure of segment profit or loss.
+- · Significant to the segment. - · Regularly provided to or easily computed from information regularly provided to the chief operating decision maker, and - Included in the reported measure of segment profit or loss.

 This additional disclosure for segmented reporting is intended to provide additional information to financial statement users as now expenses such as direct expenses, shared expenses, allocated corporate overhead, or significant interest expense need to be disaggregated and reported separately for each segment.
-The ASU is effective for public entities for fiscal years beginning after December 15, 2023, and interim periods in fiscal years beginning after December 15, 2024, and early adoption is permitted.
-Upon adoption, a public entity will adopt the ASU as of the beginning of the earliest period presented.
-The Company will adopt this standard starting with its annual financial statements as at and for the year ending December 31, 2024.
-The standard is not expected to have a significant impact on the Company's financial statements.
+ASU 2023-07 is effective for public entities for fiscal years beginning after December 15, 2023.
+The Company has adopted this standard starting with its annual financial statements as at and for the year ended December 31, 2024.
+The impact of adopting this new accounting guidance resulted in additional disclosure for segmented reporting in the Company's financial statements.
+Please refer to note 4 for segment reporting.

-In December 2023, the FASB issued a new accounting standard ASU 2023-09, Improvements to Income Tax Disclosures (or ASU 2023-09) which requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as information on income taxes paid.
-This additional disclosure is intended to provide additional information and transparency of income tax disclosures by providing consistent categories and greater disaggregation of information in the rate reconciliation and income taxes paid disaggregated by jurisdiction.
+In December 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures (or ASU 2023-09) which requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as information on income taxes paid.
+This additional disclosure is intended to provide additional information and transparency of income tax disclosures by providing consistent categories and greater disaggregation of information in the rate reconciliation as well as income taxes paid disaggregated by jurisdiction.
 The amendments in the standard are effective for annual periods beginning after December 15, 2024.
 Early adoption is permitted and should be applied prospectively, with retrospective application permitted.
 The Company expects to adopt this standard in its annual period beginning fiscal year 2025.
 The Company is currently evaluating the impact of this standard on its consolidated financial statements.